Hector Guimard: The Hôtel Guimard

-The most important work of this period is the Hotel Guimard, built in 1909 at 122 avenue Mozart (XVIth arrondissement) in Paris, ten years after his first success with the Hotel Beranger.
+The most important work of this period is the Hôtel Guimard, built in 1909 at 122 avenue Mozart (XVIth arrondissement) in Paris, ten years after his first success with the Hôtel Béranger.
 It was built following his marriage with Adeline Oppenheim, an American painter from a wealthy family.
 The land was purchased three months after the marriage, and in June 1910 Guimard was able to move the offices of his agency into the ground floor.
 The house was not occupied by the couple, however, for two more years, while the furniture he designed was manufactured.
 The house is located on a triangular lot, which proved particularly challenging for Guimard.
 He saved interior space by installing an inclined elevator rather than a stairway on the upper floors.
 The house was designed to show its functions on the façade; his wife could paint in one portion of the house, with large windows, while he worked in his bureau in another part of the house.
 It had a very large dining room and many tables, but no kitchen; it was apparently designed for working and entertaining.
 The house was later broken up into apartments, and the original room arrangements and furniture are gone.